cosmos/gravity-bridge/docs/architecture/adr-001-no-light-clients.md

 ## Decision

-> This section describes our response to these forces.
-It is stated in full sentences, with active voice.
-"We will ..."

 PoS chains, including Cosmos, generally have a small number of validators which make up the 2/3s majority needed to reach quorum.
 Cosmos also allows us great freedom to design the software that validators run.
 These two attributes of Cosmos allowed us to implement a design with no in-consensus light clients.
 In general, our strategy is to lean on the flexibility of Cosmos to make things easier and cheaper on Ethereum.